<img alt="" src="https://secure.wire0poor.com/215720.png" style="display:none;">

 1. Ask Every Customer for a Review

 The Tactic: Possibly the most important element of any effort to get more reviews?
 If you don't ask, you'll rarely receive.
 We find that when asked, around 20% of customers leave a review.
 To translate, the more customers you ask, the more reviews you’ll end up getting.
-You're leaving opportunities on the table if you're only asking 50% or 75% of your customers for feedback on your business.
-Cast a wide net and ensure you’re asking every customer that does business with you to join the conversation.
+You're leaving opportunities on the table if you're only asking 50% or 75% of your customers for feedback.
+Cast a wide net and ensure you’re asking every customer who does business with you to join the conversation.

 Level of Effort: HIGH